 The bank has a narrower profile than the three large and diverse domestic banks that dominate the Dutch banking market, as it focuses almost exclusively on domestic retail banking--especially mortgage and savings products.
-After years of decline, we estimate the stabilized mortgage loan book allows more predictability in revenue generation and expect the bank's franchise recovery will continue in 2018 and 2019.
+After years of decline, we estimate the stabilized mortgage loan book allows more predictability in revenue generation and expect the bank's franchise recovery will stabilize in 2019 and 2020.
+In our view, de Volkbank's concentrated business profile makes it more vulnerable than its peers to interest rates being lower for longer.